WlodekM/scratch-text-coding-thingy/README.md

 ye

 #### p.s.
-this is barney86. i am sorry, i sadly could not stop wlodekm from making this readable
+this is barney86. i am sorry, i sadly could not stop wlodekm from making this unreadable